OUR TEAM

 Natalie Sattler is thrilled to be working as the Communications and Program Coordinator for ASFT.

-Laurinda Marcello joined ASFT in 2020.
-She grew up in Sitka and returned to the community after completing her education.
+Laurinda Marcello joined ALFA in 2020.
+She grew up in Sitka enjoying outdoor activities including sport & subsistence fishing with her family.
 Laurinda holds a B.A. in biology with a minor in math from Lewis & Clark College and a M.S. in fisheries from University of Alaska Fairbanks.
-Prior to joining ASFT Laurinda engaged in science and fisheries research for over a decade and more recently transitioned into the non-profit sector.
-Laurinda also serves as the head instructor for Kenwa Karate of Sitka.
-She currently resides in Sitka with her family where she enjoys sport fishing, hiking, and bike riding.
+Prior to joining ALFA Laurinda engaged in science and fisheries research for over a decade and more recently transitioned into the non-profit sector.

 Board of Directors